Reichstag fire: Political consequences

 While the Nazis emerged with a majority, they fell short of their goal, which was to win 50–55% of the vote that year.
 The Nazis thought that this would make it difficult to achieve their next goal, passage of the Enabling Act giving Hitler the right to rule by decree, which required a two-thirds majority.
 However, several important factors weighed in the Nazis' favour, mainly the continued suppression of the Communist Party and the Nazis' ability to capitalize on national security concerns.
 Moreover, some deputies of the Social Democratic Party (the only party that would vote against the Enabling Act) were prevented from taking their seats in the Reichstag, due to arrests and intimidation by the Nazi SA.
 As a result, the Social Democratic Party would be under-represented in the final vote tally.
 The Enabling Act passed easily on 23 March 1933, with the support of the right-wing German National People's Party, the Centre Party, and several fragmented middle-class parties.
 The measure went into force on 24 March, effectively making Hitler dictator of Germany.

 The Kroll Opera House, sitting across the Königsplatz from the burned-out Reichstag building, functioned as the Reichstag's venue for the remaining 12 years of the Third Reich's existence.

 Legal proceedings

-In July 1933, Marinus van der Lubbe, Ernst Torgler, Georgi Dimitrov, Blagoi Popov, and Vasil Tanev were indicted on charges of setting the fire.
+In July 1933, Marinus van der Lubbe, Ernst Torgler, Georgi Dimitrov, Blagoy Popov, and Vasil Tanev were indicted on charges of setting the fire.
+The case against them was tried at the fourth criminal senate of the Reich Supreme Court in Leipzig from 21 September to 23 December in 1933.